egoebelbecker/pi_temperature/README.md

 - [DS18B20 Digital Temperature Sensor](https://amzn.to/3vyjapy) and associated wiring, circuitry, etc.
 - Raspberry Pi 3 B+ - this is what I used.
 It may work on smaller models with less memory.
-- Python 3.x, with the Flask package.
+- Python 3.x, with the Flask and gunicorn packages.
+(Run **pip install flask gunicorn** to install them.)

 The easiest way to install this is download or check it out from this repository.